Academic Primary Supervisors and Co-supervisors

-Jeroen Vos is Assistant Professor in the department of Water Resources Management at Wageningen University, The Netherlands.
+Jeroen Vos is Associate Professor in the department of Water Resources Management at Wageningen University, The Netherlands.
 As a water policy advisor he worked for a decade in Peru and Bolivia with different international development organizations.
 He was editor of two Spanish language books on water governance in Latin America and co-edited the Water Justice book published by Cambridge University Press in 2018.
 His current research interests are the dynamics and discourses of water use by agribusinesses in Latin America.
 He has published on the effects of virtual water trade and private water stewardship certification.

 Dr. Kooy is an Associate Professor in the Department of Water Governance at IHE-Delft Institute for Water Education and a guest researcher in the Department of Human Geography, Planning and International Development at the University of Amsterdam.
 Dr. Kooy’s research and education is concerned with understanding and transforming the politics of urban environments.
 Trained as a Human Geographer, Dr. Kooy takes water, and water infrastructure, as entry points to understand the processes through which unequal environments in and outside of cities are made, and can be transformed for more socially just and ecologically sustainable outcomes.
 Dr. Kooy has 20+ years’ experience in environment and development research and practice, both in and outside of academia.